Corruption-robust exploration in episodic reinforcement learning: Improved guarantee for tabular MDPs (Theorem )

-improving the leading term from \Cref{thm:tabular_initial} by a factor of $\sqrt{S}$. \item Gap-dependent logarithmic regret, also with an optimal $S$ dependence on the leading term. \end{enumerate} To avoid redundancy, we prove a general regret decomposition from which both the $\sqrt{SAT}$-regret and logarithmic gap-dependent regret are derived.
-We stress that the same \supervisedc{} algorithm achieves these bounds, without modification, and that the analysis still relies on the same three major principles of \supervised{}.
+In this section, we introduce \supervisedtab{}, a refinement of the \supervised{} framework of Section~\ref{sec:our_framework_RL}, tailored to the tabular setting.
+This enables the following two improvements: \begin{enumerate} \item A worst-case regret bound of $\BigOhTil{\poly(H) \left(C \sqrt{SAT} +C^2 S^2 A\right)}$, improving the leading term from Theorem~\ref{thm:tabular_initial} by a factor of $\sqrt{S}$. \item Gap-dependent logarithmic regret with an optimal $S$ dependence on the leading term. \end{enumerate} To avoid redundancy, we prove a decomposition from which both the $\sqrt{SAT}$-regret and logarithmic gap-dependent regret are derived.
+We stress that the same unmodified\supervisedc{} algorithm achieves these bounds and that the analysis still relies on the three major principles of \supervised{}.

 The remainder of the section is organized as follows.
-Below, we introduce the relevant notation for ``gaps'' in a tabular MDP, and in particular, defined the $\gapcomplexity$ terms (\Cref{defn:gap_complexity}) which appears in \Cref{thm:main_tabular}.
-In \Cref{ssec:background_log} we give the technical background for the techniques we use to enjoy refined regret. \Cref{ssec:supervised_tab_frame} formally introduces the \supervisedtab{} framework, and provides two meta-theorems: a generic regret decomposition for policies which satisfy the frameworks conditions (\Cref{thm:clipped_cat_framework}), and an ``automated'' regret bound which includes the relevant confidence-sum arguments to achieve concrete regret guarantees (\Cref{thm:logT_catvi}).
-The latter theorem is instantiated in \Cref{ssec:proof_refined_supervisedc_tabular} in order to prove \Cref{thm:main_tabular}.
-Finally, \Cref{ssec:proof_of_clip_meta_theorem} proves the the regret decomposition (\Cref{thm:clipped_cat_framework}) referred to above. \paragraph{Gaps between actions.}
+In Appendix~\ref{ssec:background_log}, we initially provide the technical background that is essential for the refined regret.
+Appendix~\ref{ssec:supervised_tab_frame} formally introduces the \supervisedtab{} framework, and provides two meta-theorems: a generic regret decomposition for policies which satisfy the frameworks conditions (Theorem~\ref{thm:clipped_cat_framework}), and an ``automated'' regret bound which includes the relevant confidence-sum arguments to achieve concrete regret guarantees (Theorem~\ref{thm:logT_catvi}).
+The latter theorem is instantiated in Section~\ref{ssec:proof_refined_supervisedc_tabular} in order to prove Theorem~\ref{thm:main_tabular}.
+Finally, Section~\ref{ssec:proof_of_clip_meta_theorem} proves the the regret decomposition (Theorem~\ref{thm:clipped_cat_framework}) referred to above.

-The logarithmic regret quarantee of \Cref{thm:main_tabular} depends on a parameter we call $\gapcomplexity$, which we define below.
-Recall that, in the bandit setting, where action $a$ has reward $\mu(a)$ , the canonical definition of ``gap'' is $\Delta(a) := \max_{a'} \mu(a') - \mu(a)$, which represents the suboptimality of $a$ relative to the best possible action \cite{Lai-Robbins-85,auer2002finite}.